lyndon025/playtested/src/content/article/2023-11-20-persona-5-an-entry-that-keeps-on-giving--first-impressions---persona-5-tactica.md

 ---
-title: "Persona 5, an entry that keeps on giving | First Impressions - Persona 5 Tactica"
+author: lyndonguitar
+category: Review
-description: "Persona 5 Tactica is a strategic 'tactics RPG' spin-off developed by Atlus and P-Studio, released on PC, Xbox, PlayStation, and Switch.
-Set during the events of Persona 5, the Phantom Thieves find themselves in the 'Kingdoms', facing an armed group called Legionnaires."
+description: Persona 5 Tactica is a strategic 'tactics RPG' spin-off developed by Atlus and P-Studio, released on PC, Xbox, PlayStation, and Switch.
+Set during the events of Persona 5, the Phantom Thieves find themselves in the 'Kingdoms', facing an armed group called Legionnaires.
+featured: false
 pubDate: 2023-11-20
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "persona-5-tactica"]
+tags:
-featured: false
+- taptap
+- persona-5-tactica
-thumb: ""
+thumb: ''
+title: Persona 5, an entry that keeps on giving | First Impressions - Persona 5 Tactica
 ---

 Persona 5 Tactica is a strategic 'tactics RPG' spin-off developed by Atlus and P-Studio, released on PC, Xbox, PlayStation, and Switch.
 Set during the events of Persona 5, the Phantom Thieves find themselves in the 'Kingdoms', facing an armed group called Legionnaires.